andreacfromtheapp/freesound-credits/docs/CONTRIBUTING.md

 Be aware that _how_ you communicate requests and reviews in your feedback can have a significant impact on the success of the Pull Request.
 Yes, landing a particular change may improve the project, but the individual might just not want to have anything to do with the project ever again.
-Having good code ain\'t the sole goal.
+Having good code ain't the sole goal.

 ### Abandoned or stalled pull requests